With the average cost of college climbing to

 A

-The differences between a 529 plan and a Coverdell education savings account
+Differences between a 529 Plan and a Coverdell account

 Let's explore all of the differences side by side: